 Up to this point, we have concentrated on the patterns in pre-K capacity and enrollment in the district as a whole and separately by schools' expansion status.
 Next, we estimate the impact of the UPK expansion at each school.
 We use a difference-in-differences approach that employs variation in the timing of the expansion of Chicago's school-based pre-K program across schools.
 Our approach uses regression analysis to compare changes in pre-K capacity, enrollment, and full-day versus half-day seats over time in schools with and without expanded school-based pre-K to provide an estimate of the impact of UPK expansion in participating schools.
-See the appendix for more details on the analytic model.
+See the appendix.

-Chicago Universal Pre-K Expansion Leads to Increased Capacity Within Schools
+Chicago Universal Pre-K Expansion Leads to Increased Capacity

 Regression results demonstrating the impact on the number of free, full-day pre-K seats in participating UPK expansion schools are summarized in Figure 4 and presented in Appendix Table A2.
-Prior to UPK expansion, the average number of free, full-day pre-K seats in these schools was 8.
-The first year that a school expanded to UPK (i.e., the first year of treatment) led to an increase in capacity of approximately 24 free, full-day pre-K seats.
-The increase in capacity continued to grow over time, with a school-level average increase of 33 seats in the second year, 36 seats in the third year, and 44 seats in the fourth year.
+Prior to UPK expansion, the average number of free, full-day pre-K seats in these schools was about 8 seats.
+The first year that a school expanded under UPK (i.e., the first year of treatment) led to an increase in capacity of approximately 24 free, full-day pre-K seats.
+The increase in capacity continues over time, with a school-level average increase of 33 seats in the second year and 48 seats by the sixth year of treatment.